-PunyInform can handle a collection of objects as long as they can be described with full names, but it does not offer support for indistinguishable objects.
+PunyInform can handle objects which share names, as long as they don't share all names, e.g. a blue book and a red book.
+PunyInform does not offer support for indistinguishable objects, but it's possible to customize it enought to provide limited support even for this - see the file howto/indistinguishable.inf in the distribution.
 The library supports pluralname and the plural marking on dictionary words with the //p suffix.